Salesforce-VyTien/acceptance-tests/README.md

 ## Running tests

 You should be able to run the tests with `codecept run`.
+You should be able to run an individual test with `codecept run tests/acceptance/path_to_test/testName.php`.

 Add the `--html` switch to get a pretty report file.
 Output ends up in `tests/_output`, which would include screenshots if a test fails.